tu-team/2/doc/emotions/Wheel of emotions/emotional behavior.md

 Extending example above to whole 4 axis:

  1. Sensitivity makes system act reckless: as quick as possible, taking in account less variants.
-This way in state of *rage* deliberative thinking should take in account only 1 possible most probable variant, in state of *anger*: 20-30 percent most probable variants, *annoyance* slightly reduces number of variants processed by deliberative thinking processes for 10-20 percents, *apprehension*: makes system take in account all passible variants and 10-20 less probable variants, *fear*: makes system take in account almost impossible variants 20-30 percent, *terror*: stuck system with +100 percent all impossible variants taken in account.
+This way in state of *rage* deliberative thinking should take in account only 1 possible most probable variant, in state of *anger*: 20%-30% most probable variants, *annoyance* slightly reduces number of variants processed by deliberative thinking processes for 10%-20%, *apprehension*: makes system take in account all passible variants and 10%-20% less probable variants, *fear*: makes system take in account almost impossible variants 20%-30%, *terror*: stops system for a while with +100% all impossible variants taken in account.
- 1. Attention makes system allocate as much resources as possible to current process.
+ 1. Attention makes system allocate as much resources as possible to current process: *vigilance* makes system allocate 100% of available computation threads, *anticipation*: 50% of available processes, *interest*: 30% , *distraction*: 10, *surprise*: 5% , *amazement* stops system for a while with 0 computation threads.

 also according to [Sentic computing: 3.2.2 The Hourglass of Emotions](http://sentic.net/senticcomputing.pdf) emotion strength is determined by Gaussian function
 G(x) = -1*e^((-x^2)/(2*σ^2)):